overmindtech/sdp-js/README.md

 ## Releasing

-`npm publish` is automatically triggered when a new release is created in Github.
-As such all releases should also have tags.
+The package is automatically released each time a tag is created, so to release just create a tag such as `v1.23.6` and push that tag.
+This automatically triggers NPM publish etc.